JoshuaAdams7/JoshuaAdams7.github.io/az500/network_security_groups/network_security_groups.md

 First, we need to create a resource group to house all the resources required.

-Go to portal.azure.com > virtual machines > create > virtual machine.
+* Go to portal.azure.com.
+* Navigate to Virtual machines.
+* Click on create.
+* Click on Virtual machine.

 ![Resource Group](./resource_group.png)

-Select an appropriate subscription > click on Create new under Resource group, enter a name for the new resource group and click on OK > enter a name for the VM > select the region used above > select an appropriate image for the VM – in this case, Windows Server was used > enter appropriate credentials for the admin account associated with the VM > select None next to Public inbound ports.
+* Select an appropriate subscription.
+* Click on Create new under Resource group, enter a name for the new resource group and click on OK.
+* Enter a name for the VM.
+* Select the region used above.
+* Select an appropriate image for the VM – in this case, Windows Server was used.
+* Enter appropriate credentials for the admin account associated with the VM.
+* Select None next to Public inbound ports.

 ![Resource Group](./resource_group.png)

 ![Resource Group](./resource_group.png)

-Click on the Networking tab > leave the default Virtual network and Sunet configuration select Create new for Public IP and leave the defaults.
+* Click on the Networking tab.
+* Leave the default Virtual network and Subnet configuration, select Create new for Public IP and leave the defaults.

 ![Resource Group](./resource_group.png)